Murdoch limits damage in parliament grilling

 He reiterated to MPs on Thursday he had approved the unusually large payoff only because he was following legal advice, and not because he knew the so-called "for Neville" email could implicate other journalists.

-"I was given sufficient information and only sufficient information to authorise the increase of the settlement offered, that Mr Crone and Mr Myler had already eagerly been increasing in order to achieve a settlement even before it had come across my desk," he said.
+"I was given sufficient information and only sufficient information to authorize the increase of the settlement offered, that Mr. Crone and Mr. Myler had already eagerly been increasing in order to achieve a settlement even before it had come across my desk," he said.

 Last week, a journalist working for sister newspaper The Sun was arrested on suspicion of bribing police.
 When asked, Murdoch said he could not rule out shutting down the daily tabloid, should widespread malpractice be discovered there.